Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

 This way of using a univalent universe corresponds to looking at it as a \notion{moduli space} or \notion{classifying space} of types.
 We could replace the $\mathcal U$ with some other moduli space to get specialized notions of fiber-bundles with additional structure on the fibers.

 Before we start, we will look at some preliminaries about surjective and injective maps.
-A surjective map is a map with merely inhabited fibers, or in other words a $\|\_\|_{-1}$-connected map.
-An injective map has $\|\_\|_{-1}$-truncated fibers. \footnote{Note that in a sheaf-topos, this notion corresponds to epimorphisms and not to a pointwise surjective map.
+A surjective map is a map with merely inhabited fibers, or in other words a $\|\_\|$-connected map.
+An injective map has $\|\_\|$-truncated fibers. \footnote{Note that in a sheaf-topos, this notion corresponds to epimorphisms and not to a pointwise surjective map.
 In \cite[chapter 7]{UFP}, surjective maps are called $(-1)$-connected or also surjective, if their domain and codomain are $0$-types.
 Topos theoretic analogs are defined in \cite[6.5.1.10, 5.5.6.8]{Lurie} and are called 0-connective and (-1)-truncated.
-In the terminology or Urs Schreiber, e.g. at \cite{SchreiberDcct} or \cite{nLab} and in \cite{wellen} surjective maps would be 1-epimorphisms and injective maps 1-monomorphisms.}
+In the terminology of \cite{SchreiberDcct} or \cite{nLab} and in \cite{wellen-thesis} surjective maps would be 1-epimorphisms and injective maps 1-monomorphisms.}

 \begin{definition} Let $f:A\to B$ be a map of types. \begin{enumerate} \item The map $f$ is \notion{surjective} if

 We write $f: A\epi B$ in this case. \item The map $f$ is \notion{injective} if

 We write $f: A\mono B$ in this case. \end{enumerate} \end{definition}